Athma-Vasi/cosanostra-delivery/README.md

 ## Sequence Pseudocode
-A text-based pseudocode representation of the sequence diagrams for the main actors, illustrating their interactions and workflows.
+A text-based pseudocode representation of the the interactions and workflows between the main actors.

 #### Legend
 - `➡`: Asynchronous message sent to another actor.